Year in Review - 2006

 It is with great sadness that we report that Susan Snow-Cotter, Director of the Massachusetts Office of Coastal Zone Management (CZM), lost her battle with breast cancer on December 13.
 Susan was our dear friend and a constant source of leadership.
 She started with CZM in 1994 as our Ocean Policy Coordinator—marshalling a high priority inter-agency effort to develop the state's first strategic plan for aquaculture.
 In 2000, with the support and gratitude of all of CZM, she selflessly stepped up to serve as CZM Acting Director during the change of Administration, later becoming Assistant Director under Tom Skinner.
 In April 2005, she was appointed Director, and has successfully led the Executive Office of Environmental Affairs (EOEA) top-priority Ocean Management Initiative and Coastal Hazards Commission.

 We could always count on Susan for level-headed leadership, pragmatic decision making, endless patience for coordination and cooperation, and deep understanding of what was truly important.
 She loved her work, feeling keenly connected with the coast and oceans and faithfully believing that we could make a real difference—and making it happen time and again.
 She leaves behind two wonderful children, Carley, 15, and Nicholas, 12, as well as her devoted husband John.
 Throughout her ordeal she couldn't say enough about how much support she had at home.
-For more on her remarkable life, see the tribute to Susan in the Boston Globe.

 Susan will be dearly missed, and no words can capture our sorrow.
 In her memory, an education fund has been set up for her children.
 Contributions can be made to the Snow-Cotter Family Fund at the Hingham Institution for Savings, 55 Main Street, Hingham, MA 02043-2590, Attn Mary Lampert.

 Susan was 45 and healthy when she was struck with Inflammatory Breast Cancer (IBC), a rare and aggressive disease.
 Although she was diagnosed quickly, many are not because IBC symptoms are more similar to a skin infection than breast cancer.
-In her memory, please take a moment to familiarize yourself and your loved ones with this silent killer through this web-based information: www.komotv.com/ibc/, www.ibcresearch.org/, www.ibchelp.org/, and www.cancer.gov/cancertopics/factsheet/Sites-Types/IBC.
+In her memory, please take a moment to familiarize yourself and your loved ones with this silent killer through this web-based information: komonews.com/archive/taking-on-inflammatory-breast-cancer, www.ibcresearch.org/, and www.cancer.gov/cancertopics/factsheet/Sites-Types/IBC.

 We offer this CZ-Mail as a tribute to Susan's accomplishments over the last year.
 She would want everyone to know what we did as an agency—she was always so supportive and proud of all of us.